 There are no automatic exceptions.
 The standard exceptions process (Rehabilitation Manager and/or Program Administrator approval) must be used for amounts exceeding the spending authorities identified in this policy.

 Payment methods

-Maintenance funds may be reimbursed to clients or paid in advance, in accordance with the policies established in Section 6, Part 2.
+Maintenance funds may be reimbursed to clients or paid in advance, in accordance with the policies established in Section 6/Part 2 and follow State regulated per diem allowances.